userdyk-github/userdyk-github.github.io/_posts/MATH06/2019-08-13-MATH06-Unconstrained-multivariate-optimization.md

 ![다운로드 (8)](https://user-images.githubusercontent.com/52376448/65281242-1747a400-db6d-11e9-9be4-635a88f95011.png)
 <hr class='division3'>
 </details>
-<div class='jb-medium'>If both the gradient and the Hessian are known, then Newton’s method is the method with <strong>the fastest convergence in general.</strong></div>
 <br><br><br>
 <hr class="division2">

 <br><br><br>

 ## **Optimization process using the BFGS algorithm with Gradient**

+<div class="medium">Although the BFGS and the conjugate gradient methods theoretically have slower convergence than Newton’s method, they can sometimes offer <strong>improved stability</strong> and can therefore be preferable. </div>

 ```python
 from scipy import optimize